Kalmcris/Kalmcris/README.md

 ## 👨‍💻 About Me

-I'm a software engineering student from Chile 🇨🇱.
+I'm a Computer Science Engineering student from Chile 🇨🇱.
 I created this profile to centralize my projects and track my progress.

 *  I am currently a third-year student.
 *  I’m currently diving deeper into backend development and **Cybersecurity**.